 Getting keyword suggestions

-When you look up a keyword in SpyFu and Semrush, in addition to being presented with the the ‘difficulty’ metrics discussed above, you are also given access to a wide range of keyword variations — alternative phrases that you might want to consider using in an SEO campaign.
+When you look up a keyword in SpyFu and Semrush, in addition to being presented with the ‘difficulty’ metrics discussed above, you are also given access to a wide range of keyword variations — alternative phrases that you might want to consider using in an SEO campaign.

 When testing keyword suggestion features, I found that both tools returned large and relevant lists, with the number of suggestions returned by Semrush for a given keyword typically being larger.

-By contrast, SpyFu accompanies its keyword suggestions with just three pieces of contextual data — volume, keyword difficulty and cost-per-click value.
+By contrast, SpyFu accompanies its keyword suggestions with just three pieces of contextual data — search volume, keyword difficulty and cost-per-click value.

 Unlike Semrush, SpyFu gives you quite a few filters relating to ad campaigns — you can filter by things like the percentage of paid clicks through to a particular keyword, or the total number of advertisers bidding on a particular phrase.